haariga/craft-gonzo/README.md

-# Craft 3 Gonzo plugin for Craft CMS 3.x
+# Craft3 Gonzo plugin for Craft CMS 3.x

 Module Collection from your templates Folder